ChristosSpyropoulos/Code-Samples-Summary/README.md

-# Code-Samples-Summary
+# Summary
 This is a README repository to summarize code samples in an "easy to read" form.
-This will Help you navigate to my repositories to save time.
+This will Help you navigate to my repositories and save time.

 -------------

 **#Erasmusmates project**

 The "Python in the Enterprise" project.
-We made a full website using Python, Django, Bootstrap, Html, PostgreSQL.
-Full website with user accounts, logging system, database.
+We made a full website using Python, Django, Bootstrap, Html, PostgreSQL with user accounts, logging system, database.
 For more information visit:

 https://github.com/ChristosSpyropoulos/Erasmusmate